neretj/guidelines-agent/README.md

-# RAG-Powered Sales Assistant

-An intelligent sales assistant that uses Retrieval-Augmented Generation (RAG) to provide contextually relevant responses based on stored sales guidelines and best practices.
+# Uptail - AI Agent with Dynamic Guidelines

+An intelligent AI agent that **dynamically controls its behavior through guidelines** - inspired by [parlant.io's implementation](https://www.parlant.io/docs/concepts/customization/guidelines).
+The agent pulls behavioral instructions from a database and adapts its responses based on contextually relevant guidelines.

 ## What it does

 This application creates a conversational AI assistant that:
-- Responds to customer inquiries with relevant sales guidance
-- Maintains conversation context using stateful session management
-- Retrieves and applies appropriate sales guidelines dynamically
-- Provides a streaming chat interface for real-time interactions
+- **Pulls behavioral guidelines** from a database using semantic search
+- **Dynamically constructs system prompts** based on matching guidelines
+- **Responds contextually** by applying relevant guidelines to each user interaction
+- **Provides transparency** through a real-time sidebar showing which guidelines are active and why
+- **Validates responses** to ensure guidelines are properly followed

 ## Key Technical Elements